kalliduz/AutoGPT-Delphi/README.md

 ## Plans for the future
   - Improve the system prompt to make even GPT 3.5 understand it
   - rewrite the agent syntax to be easier parseable
-  - introduce more agents (Txt2Img, Compiling, FileListing)
+  - introduce more agents (Txt2Img, Compiling)
   - introduce asynchronous calls to utilize to full power of parallel agents
 ## Implementation